Hi9Here/paper-form-on-fire/README.md

 Firebase server service is [here](https://www.firebase.com)

+It was also created on the [polymer seed-element](https://github.com/PolymerLabs/seed-element) template hence the contributors.
+Apart from the Authors the contributors on the list did not add directly to the form, just the seed-element.

+#Authors
+This was created by [Marcus7777](https://github.com/marcus7777) with very little help from [woisme](https://github.com/woisme) for [HackIT](https://github.com/hackit)

 You can change the URL to your own  Firebase URL.
 We have used [form.firebase.io-demo.com](form.firebase.io.demo.com).
 If you use the demo and send the form you can see the data update in real time.
 Which we think is very cool.

 Remember it's free to create a stater account so it's easy to get it up and running.